Skin Condition 101

 Turn to Salicylic Acid

 Let’s get back to blackhead basics.
 Unlike whiteheads (which we refer to as closed comedones), blackheads are open.
-Thankfully, certain ingredients like salicylic acid are really imperative for people who are struggling with blackheads.
+Thankfully, we have salicylic acid, one of the best ingredients to remove blackheads.
 Salicylic acid is an oil-soluble BHA, meaning it penetrates deep into the pores, breaking up dead skin cells and clearing congestion.

 Because it can penetrate so deep, it's an effective whitehead and blackhead buster.“Salicylic acid, unlike any other acids, works like Liquid Drano,” explains Montoya.
 “It actually goes inside the follicle and clears it out.
 Other acids can’t penetrate the pore in the same way.”